 May I wish you a happy first anniversary in the Chair, Mr Speaker?

 Criminality, smuggling and modern slavery, as my hon.
 Friend knows, cannot be the winners in a no-deal Brexit scenario at the end of this year.
-Can he assure me that the importance of these issues with regard to Northern Ireland are well understood at the heart of government and that he and the Secretary of State are doing all they can to combat them going forward?
+Can he assure me that the importance of these issues with regard to Northern Ireland is well understood at the heart of Government, and that he and the Secretary of State are doing all they can to combat them?

 I recognise the importance of providing certainty and information to Northern Ireland businesses.
 We have set up the business engagement forum through which we have been engaging with businesses large and small to provide them with the detail, but, as the hon.
 Lady will recognise, talks are ongoing in the Joint Committee.
 What we need to do is ensure that we deliver the smoothest access to protect unfettered access, as we are doing through the United Kingdom Internal Market Bill, and to deliver on the protocol for those businesses to provide the certainty that they need.